 You will be able to pet the alpacas, take selfies and otherwise get a true and close connection with these very special creatures.

 We will walk the alpacas on a scenic nature path in typical Norwegian landscape; fields, woods and hills – please wear clothes and footwear accordingly!

 During the whole walk, your host will tell and talk about the alpacas adapted to your liking.

 We can adapt to visitors special needs.

 Please note that we need to take the weather into account as this is an outdoor activity.
-If it is raining, it will not be fun for anyone (including the alpacas!).

 We are Alexandra Martinsen and Bjørn Brændshøi, two passionate alpaca breeders with more than 10 years of experience.